Chapter 6 Chapter 5: Assessing Model Quality

 sbc_generator_obj <- SBC::SBC_generator_function(sbc_generator_fn)

-# 3. Generate datasets and compute rank statistics using parallelization
+# 2. Generate datasets and compute rank statistics

 future::plan(future::sequential)